The Oracle Complexity of Simplex-based Matrix Games: Introduction

 where $\Delta^{n-1}:=\{\bp\in\reals^n: \min_i p_i\geq 0, \sum_{i=1}^{n}p_i=1\}$ is the probability simplex.
 We denote the optimal value of this problem as $\gamma_A$.
 The problem of finding $\bw\in\Wcal$ that approximates the optimum of such problems is extensively studied throughout machine learning, statistics, optimization and economics, as several important problems take this form, depending on the choice of the set $\Wcal$.
-We discuss two prominent cases:
+For the sake of introduction, we discuss two prominent cases:

-\begin{enumerate}[leftmargin=*] \item \textbf{Linear separability:} When $\Wcal=\{\bw\in\reals^d:\|\bw\|_2\leq 1\}$ is the unit Euclidean ball, (\ref{eq: problem}) corresponds to the canonical problem of finding a linear separator (namely, a vector $\bw$ such that $A_l\bw>0$ for all rows $A_l$ of $A$), and the optimal value $\gamma_A$ is known as the \emph{margin}.
+\begin{enumerate} \item \textbf{Linear separability:} When $\Wcal=\{\bw\in\reals^d:\|\bw\|_2\leq 1\}$ is the unit Euclidean ball, Problem (\ref{eq: problem}) corresponds to the canonical problem of finding a linear separator (namely, a vector $\bw$ such that $A_l\bw>0$ for all rows $A_l$ of $A$), and the optimal value $\gamma_A$ is known as the \emph{margin}.
 This is a fundamental classification and linear programming problem which can be dated back to the work of \citet{mcculloch1943logical}, and is solved for instance by the well-known Perceptron algorithm \citep{rosenblatt1958perceptron}.

-\item \textbf{Nash equilibria:} When $\Wcal=\Delta^{d-1}\subset\reals^d$ is the simplex, (\ref{eq: problem}) corresponds to maximizing the utility of a player in a zero-sum bilinear game, and $\gamma_A$ is known as the game's \emph{value}.
+\item \textbf{Nash equilibria:} When $\Wcal=\Delta^{d-1}\subset\reals^d$ is the simplex, Problem (\ref{eq: problem}) corresponds to maximizing the utility of a player in a zero-sum game, and $\gamma_A$ is known as the game's \emph{value}.
 Due to the minimax theorem, by symmetrically solving this problem for each of the players (namely, $\bp$ and $\bw$), this objective is equivalent to the canonical problem of finding a Nash equilibrium, or saddle point, in zero-sum matrix games \citep{nash1950equilibrium}.

 \end{enumerate}

 Perhaps surprisingly, although these are canonical problems with a long history (see \secref{sec: oracle models}), the inherent complexity of solving them is relatively little studied.
 The goal of this paper is to study this question through the standard framework of oracle complexity \citep{nemirovskiyudin1983}.
 Specifically, we are interested in the performance limits of iterative algorithms, where each iteration is based on a simple computation involving the matrix $A$, such as multiplying it by some vector or extracting a row of $A$.
 This interaction between the algorithm and the matrix can be modeled as accessing an oracle, which simulates this computation and provides the algorithm with the result.
 We can then ask and rigorously study how many such oracle queries/computations are required, so that an algorithm with no prior knowledge of $A$ will solve the associated matrix problem up to a given level of precision (see \secref{sec:preliminaries} for more details).
 In this paper, we focus on the high-dimensional setting, where the size of the matrix $A$ is essentially unrestricted, and we are interested in bounds which are independent of (or only weakly dependent on) the matrix size.